togarashimayo/togarashimayo.github.io/content/about.md

 My first experience working with panels was in 2016 while gofering at Anime Revolution (Anirevo).
 I checked in panelists in my assigned room, observed and evaluated their panels, and fixed technical issues.
 I joined the con's year-round team in Spring 2018 and became panel coordinator in Fall 2018.

-After the Summer 2019 con, it was time to leave the year-round team and make my next move: run my own panels!
+That experience served as a finishing school for my next move after leaving the staff following the Summer 2019 con: running my own panels!

 Because of my past background, I can see panels from a staffer's perspective.
 I understand how conventions pick panels including how they see specific types of panels, how panel moderators evaluate my performance and factor it in during future intakes, and how to make the most out of (while not stressing) my panel coordinator.
 Knowing those concepts help with pitching and delivery, as it helps me show value in my work (be it to the attendees or to my coordinator).